jasongeorgetumusiime/code_challenge/README.md

   comment: 'Baz'
 }]
 ```
-HTML output is save in `output.html` that generates highlighted paragraphs with unique random colors.
+HTML output is saved in `output.html` that generates highlighted paragraphs with unique random colors.

 `HtmlMarker.new(data, highlights).to_html_doc` produces the following html page.